IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-using-individual-actions.md

 toc: false
 ---

-The `zowe cics-deploy push bundle` command performs a set of actions to deploy applications to CICS, as can be seen in [Deploying your first app](cdp-cdp-Deploying-your-first-app).
+The `zowe cics-deploy push bundle` command performs a set of actions to deploy applications to CICS, as can be seen in [Deploying your first Node.js app](cdp-Deploying-your-first-nodejs-app).
 The main actions include:

 * undeploy the old version of the CICS bundle in CICS
 * upload the new version of the CICS bundle to z/OS